Business English Course – Lesson 1: Giving Opinions in English

 Download: Podcast MP3

-Welcome back to the Skills 360 for today’s lesson on how to participate in a teleconference.
+Welcome back to Business English Pod for today’s lesson on how to overcome a setback during a strategic negotiation.

 Listening Questions